Skip to content

 Cause: The service principal hasn't been created in your tenant.

-Fix: Complete the Grant Admin Consent step.
+Fix: Complete the Install in Your Tenant step.

 Verify: In the Azure Portal, go to Enterprise applications and search for "Iristick.Teams" or "RSIQ Teams".
 If it doesn't appear, the service principal is missing.